 Project Plan Templates

-A project plan template can be as simple or as complex as you need.
+A project plan template can be as simple or as complex as you need, depending on your style of project management and the requirements of your project planning.
 You can choose to include a static timeline or a dynamic Gantt chart, and focus on action items or business goals.

 A project plan is most often used in a project management context, with Gantt charts to plan and report progress as the project changes.
-The main difference between a project plan and a work plan is the Gantt chart.
+The main difference between a project plan and a work plan is the Gantt chart, making it a more integrated project plan complete with a way to track tasks against timelines.
 A Gantt chart is a dynamic, horizontal bar chart to visualize a project schedule and is an important asset to share with stakeholders to communicate project status.
 This type of template caters toward project managers who are managing larger projects with many people.

 Work Plan Templates

 A work plan template is designed to break down your large project goals into smaller, actionable steps.
 This kind of template outlines what needs to be done, by whom, and when.
 It also includes a timeline to help set expectations and improve transparency, keeping everyone on the same page about deliverables and deadlines.
 A work plan template is best for larger teams working on big projects with many tasks and due dates.

 Download Excel TemplateUse Free Smartsheet Template

 Ensure you don’t miss or overlook any key steps and that all your bases are covered as you move through your project.
 Use this professionally designed template to keep key internal and external stakeholders, clients, and upper management in the loop on all phases of the project.

 Action Plan Templates